Solution Architect — Panel presentation

 An AI marketing intelligence agent.

-Turn the event stream into a continuous source of marketing decisions.
+Turn the event stream into a continuous source of marketing decisions — minute by minute, not quarter by quarter.

 • Continuously processes event streams — analytics, Kafka, transactional logs.